sandeep231004/Contextual-Retrieval-and-Question-Answering-System/README.md

-# Project: AI-Powered Information Retrieval System
+# Project: Contextual Retrieval and Question Answering System

 ## Overview
-This project is an AI-driven **information retrieval system** that leverages **vector databases** and **LLM-based query answering** to extract and generate meaningful responses from a large corpus of documents.
+This project is an AI-driven **document retrieval and question-answering system** that leverages **vector databases,** **Pinecone, sentence embeddings, and a T5-based model**  and **LLM-based query answering** to extract and generate meaningful responses from a large corpus of documents.
 The pipeline includes:
 - **Preprocessing**: Cleaning and chunking documents.
 - **Embedding Generation**: Converting text into vector embeddings.
 - **Vector Storage & Retrieval**: Storing and fetching relevant document chunks from a Pinecone database.
 - **Answer Generation**: Using an LLM to provide detailed and contextual responses.